There are no “bad” kids.

 Kids aren’t good or bad.
 They are newly arrived human beings who need those of us who have been around a while to help them navigate this world so they can each shine their own unique light into it.
 Engaging them in age-appropriate yoga practice plants a seed that can grow into a lifetime of physical, emotional, and psychological health, empowering them to be their best, most effective selves.

-If you’re interested in children’s yoga classes for your family, school, or care facility around Eugene, Oregon, click the link below to request a free demo class and decide if our program is a good fit.
+If you’re interested in children’s yoga classes for your family, school, or care facility around Eugene, Oregon, use the contact form at the link at the top of the page to request a free demo class and decide if our program is a good fit.

 Diamond and Lee.
 “Interventions shown to Aid Executive Function Development in Children 4–12 Years Old.”
 Science.
 23 Aug 2011.
 Accessed 22 Dec 2017.